volcan01010/TW-devVM/README.md

 #### Sharing the virtual machine image

++  Pause the TW_devVM_prep machine, then close and Save Machine State
++  Make a full clone into TW_dev_VM, and start the new machine
 +  Run 'Prepare for shipping to end user' from the desktop
 +  Delete desktop icon from the skeleton directory: